-Lumary enables providers to add centre capital costs to service agreements by adding a service item for the support and drawing both the service delivery and centre capital costs from the balance of that item.
+Lumary enables providers to add centre capital costs to service agreements by adding an item for the support and drawing both the service delivery and centre capital costs from the balance of that item.
 However, some providers may prefer to monitor the centre capital costs as a separate item on the service agreement.

-Users can add centre capital costs as a separate service item when they're adding the service item for the support.
+Users can add centre capital costs as a separate service agreement item when they're adding the item for the support.
 To make this option available, centre capital cost claiming must be set up on the:

 - client's service agreement

 - site where the service will be provided, and

 The following table shows where to find and set the relevant fields.

 |Centre Capital Cost Service||Link to relevant centre capital cost service record|

 |Service agreement||Centre Capital Costs - Consents and Charges||Centre Capital Cost Claims||Allow|

 * NDIS services are managed by Lumary to align to NDIS pricing arrangements.
 Users should avoid changing settings on these records.